Via-88/Data-Modeling-with-Postgres/README.md

 ### Exmaples queries
 ***
 1. What are the top 10 most popular songs in 2018 for the users on different levels?
 How long are the songs in general?
 What is the distribution of their released years?
 2. Who are the most popular artists in 2018?
-And where are they from?# Data-Modeling-with-Postgres
+And where are they from?